oopnet/oopnet/CONTRIBUTING.md

 please add this to the issue as well.

 ## Security issues
 If you find a security vulnerability, do NOT open an issue.
-Email XXXX instead.
+Email oopnet@gmail.com instead.

 ## Style and standards
 OOPNET uses a few standards to simplify its development.
+Please adhere to them.

 ### Coding Style
 Codes will be linted by [black](https://github.com/psf/black) as part of the CI pipeline.
 This means, that in general you don't have to concern yourself with linting.

 ### Github issue labels
-[StandardIssueLabels](https://github.com/wagenet/StandardIssueLabels#standardissuelabels) are used for labeling.
-Please read the description to choose the correct label.
+[StandardIssueLabels](https://github.com/wagenet/StandardIssueLabels#standardissuelabels) are used for labeling issues.
+Please read the description to choose the correct label(s) for your issue.

 ### Git commit messages
 Semantic Versioning is used to calculate the next version number based of the commits and their corresponding commit